openstack/charm-guide/doc/source/coding-guidelines.rst

 So that you can mock out ``get_config()`` or ``config()`` at the test run time, rather than before the module loads.
-This makes testing easier, more predictable, and also makes it obvious that it’s not really a constant, but actually a function which returns a structure that is dynamically generated from configuration.
+This makes testing easier, more predictable, and also makes it obvious that it's not really a constant, but actually a function which returns a structure that is dynamically generated from configuration.

-And **definitely** don’t do this at the top level in a file:
+And **definitely** don't do this at the top level in a file:

 .. code:: python

     CONFIGS = register_configs()

-You’ve just created a load time test problem _and_ created a CONSTANT that isn’t really one.
+You've just created a load time test problem _and_ created a CONSTANT that isn't really one.
 Just use ``register_configs()`` directly in the code and write ``register_configs()`` to be ``@cached`` if performance is an issue.